treeverse/lakeFS/docs/deploying-aws/install.md

 # Installing lakeFS
 {: .no_toc }

+For production deployments, install the lakeFS binary on your host of choice.

 ## Preqrequisites
 {: .no_toc }
 A production-suitable lakeFS installation will require three DNS records **pointing at your lakeFS server**.
-A good convention for those will be, assuming you own the domain `example.com`:
+A good convention for those will be, assuming you already own the domain `example.com`:

   * `lakefs.example.com`
   * `s3.lakefs.example.com` - **this is the S3 Gateway Domain**
   * `*.s3.lakefs.example.com`

-Take note of the second one, which is the *S3 Gateway Domain*.
-You will have to use it in the lakeFS configuration.
-[Why do I need these three DNS records?](#why-do-i-need-the-three-dns-records)
+The second record, the *S3 Gateway Domain*. is used in lakeFS configuration to differentiate between the S3 Gateway API and the OpenAPI Server.
+For more info, see [Why do I need these three DNS records?](#why-do-i-need-the-three-dns-records)

-You can now move on to your preferred installation method:
+Find your preferred installation method:

 1. TOC
 {:toc}